Kolin63/KSaver/README.md

 Now, click the copy button and paste that function somewhere in the parent node of the KSaver.

+### Grouping the parent node
+With the parent node selected, go into `Node > Groups`.
+Add it to a group `KSave`.
+This will list it as a node that will be saved.

 ### Using the functions
 In the parent node, you can now use $KSaver.save() or $KSaver.load() to save and load your game data.